Sectimus/jaducodeexercise/documentation/instructions.md

 }
 ```

+> {
-> The word: "anna" is a palindrome.
+    "message": "The word: 'anna' is a palindrome.",
+    "pass": true
+  }

 ```